chibicitiberiu/ytsm/README.md

 Currently, the program will do what it's main job is to do: download videos, and keep track of the subscriptions.

 Of course, there are a lot of things that still need to be done.
-The web interface is still pretty limited.
-This is what still needs to be done:
+The web interface is still pretty limited, and there might still be uncaught bugs.
+These are some of the things that need to be done:

 * get status bar to actually display something (right now it's just a hardcoded message)
 * add an indication of what the synchronization jobs are doing to the UI